kensuvy/Sabdakon/README.md

 Sabdakon
 ========

-A dictionary client
+A dictionary app that uses the [DuckDuckGo API](http://api.duckduckgo.com/api).

-Not working yet.
-Prototype coming very soon.